GrHalbgott/GrHalbgott/README.md

 <h2 align="center"> Hi there, thank you for visiting my profile <img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="24px" height="30px"/></h2>
 <div align="center">
-👋 I am Niko, nature-lover, star-gazer, gamer, geographer, and musician, with a special interest in deep learning, humanitarian aid, and environmental sustainability.
+👋 I am Niko, nature-lover, star-gazer, gamer, geographer, nerd, and musician, with a special interest in deep learning, humanitarian aid, and environmental sustainability.
 These mainly come from my M.Sc. in Geography and Geoinformatics, where geeky stuff meets positive environmental impact. <br/><br/>

 😄 And the geeky stuff, that is summarized here.
 Sometimes with an environmental connection, sometimes without.
-Have fun browsing through projects I made during my education, on my own, or in collaboration with others with various topics surrounding geoinformatics, music, and others.
+Have fun browsing through projects I made during my education, on my own, or in collaboration with others with various topics surrounding (geo)informatics, music, and others.

-🤘 Additionally, there is a repository about my hobby no. 1 (making/writing music under the name [Atlas Descending](https://www.ultimate-guitar.com/u/GrHalbgott)), and if you are interested in new genre-spanning music, I am happily welcoming you to a fitting growing place.
+🤘 Additionally, there is a repository about my hobby no. 1 (making/writing music under the name [Atlas Descending](https://github.com/GrHalbgott/Atlas_Descending)), and if you are curious about some genre-spanning music, I am happily welcoming you to a fitting growing place.

 🕺💃 I would gladly collaborate with you if you have some ideas for really anything, be it coding, making music, doing scientific work, or something completely different but fun.